dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     }
     ```

-6. Install the AzFilesHybrid module.
+7. Install the AzFilesHybrid module.

     ```
     .\\CopyToPSPath.ps1
     ```

-7. Import the AzFilesHybrid module
+8. Import the AzFilesHybrid module.

     ```
     Import-Module -Name AzFilesHybrid
     ```

-8. Sign in with an account that meets the prerequisites.
+9. Sign in with an account that meets the prerequisites.

     ```
     Connect-AzAccount
     ```

-9. Create the following PowerShell variables.
+10. Create the following PowerShell variables:

     ```